RubabMubashar/Js-crafts/README.md

   <li>
 <b>LinkedIn:</b> <a href="https://www.linkedin.com/in/rubabmubashar-profile/">link</a>
   </li>
-Thank you for visiting my JavaScript Playground!
+Thank you for visiting my Js Craft!
 Let's code together! 🌟